Japan's trade minister: Takata bankruptcy filing was unavoidable

-The U.S. apartment vacancy rate increased in the second quarter and rents were higher, according to a report from Reis Inc .

-TOKYO Japanese Trade Minister Hiroshige Seko said on Monday that Takata Corp's (7312.T) filing for bankruptcy was unavoidable given the severity of its product recalls.
+TOKYO (Reuters) - Japanese Trade Minister Hiroshige Seko said on Monday that Takata Corp's 7312.T filing for bankruptcy was unavoidable given the severity of its product recalls.

 Seko, speaking to reporters, said he asked ministry officials to devise a scheme to provide 100 percent loan guarantees to small businesses that may be affected by Takata's bankruptcy.